cpezor/PracticalGit/README.md

 # PracticalGit

-This is a example of a README file
+This is a example of a README file, new text for git pull